What Are Mesothelioma Emerging Treatments?

 In a 2023 study, pembrolizumab (Keytruda®) helped 21% of peritoneal mesothelioma patients achieve partial remission — meaning that the cancer tumors began to shrink.
 An additional 52% of patients achieved disease stability (where the cancer isn’t growing).

 - CAR T-cell therapy: This programs T-cells (which the immune system creates to kill infections and cancer) to recognize and attack mesothelioma cells that have hidden from the immune system.

 - Vaccines: A vaccine tells a patient’s immune system to create antibodies to fight cancer.
-In a study from the American Journal of Respiratory and Critical Care Medicine, most patients lived for 2 years or more when a dendritic cell vaccine was combined with chemotherapy to treat pleural mesothelioma.
+Based on a study published in the American Journal of Respiratory and Critical Care Medicine, most patients lived for 2 years or more when a dendritic cell mesothelioma vaccine was combined with chemotherapy to treat pleural mesothelioma.

 Tumor Treating Fields (TTF)